apache/doris-website/docs/data-operate/import/data-source/minio.md

 ### Step 1: Prepare the data

-Create a CSV file s3load_example.csv The file is stored on S3 Compatible Storage and its content is as follows:
+Create a CSV file s3load_example.csv The file is stored on MinIO and its content is as follows:

 ```
 1,Emily,25